 The tour path runs through an old Koloa sugar cane plantation.
 We stopped at several points of interest along the way.
 We paused before driving through the tunnel so that our tour guide could tell us the history of the tunnel and a little bit about plantation life.
 Our next stop was at the waterfall where we could swim, snack and relax for a bit.
 We stopped at a World War II bunker and even got to go inside and see some of the remnant supplies.
 Our final stop on the way back was to enjoy a valley and mountain view that’s been the backdrop of many famous movie scenes.

 Click the arrow to watch our fun little video overview of the Kauai ATV waterfall tour:

 What to know when you go:

-- Kauai-ATV offers two styles of all-terrain vehicles — a two-seater “mud bug” ($302) and either a three ($441) or four-seater ($580) “ohana-bug.”
+- Kauai-ATV offers two styles of all-terrain vehicles — a two-seater “mud bug” and either a three or four-seater “ohana-bug.”
 Pricing is per vehicle, not per person.
-Those prices are current as of publishing.
+Check their website for current pricing.

 - At check-in, you must provide a valid picture ID and complete a waiver form.

 - You can switch drivers at the stopping points.